As the author of thousands of blog posts, one question I often get is: How do you think of new ideas for blog posts?

 24. Customer Service Representatives

-Here is one of my favorites.
+Here is one of my favorites ways to generate content ideas.
 I used to work for a large shoe catalog company, and I would get the occasional email from customer service saying they were getting questions about the shoes.

 I would try to find the answer and report back.
 But then I realized that customer service representatives speak with the customers all the time.
 They get a lot of business-specific questions, but they also get many general questions.
 Those general questions can lead to great ideas for content.